 - Search Results Count - See the number of results returned.

-- Tag ID / Name - View the tags used to filter search. 📝 NOTE: Tags are only available for discussion posts.
+- Tag ID / Name - View the tags used to filter search. 📝 NOTE: Tags are available for discussion posts only.

-- Search Source Key / Search Source Label - View a breakdown of searches against each Federated Search connector configured.
+- Search Source Key / Search Source Label - View a breakdown of searches against each Federated Search connector that is configured.

-- Subcommunity ID / Name - See the subcommunity searched.
+- Subcommunity ID / Name - See which subcommunity was searched.

-- Knowledge Base ID / Name - See the knowledge base searched.
+- Knowledge Base ID / Name - See which knowledge base was searched.

-The Search Source Key and Search Source Label pertain to the source of each Federated Search connector you have configured for your community.
+The Search Source Key and Search Source Label pertain to the source of each Federated Search connector that has been configured for your community.
 These options allow you to track your federated searches.

-- For integration built with our Custom API Connector, the Search Source Key is the ID you configured.
+- For integrations built with our Custom API Connector, the Search Source Key is the ID you configured.

-- Zendesk Connector will always have the Zendesk Search Source Key.
+- The Zendesk Guide connector will always have the Zendesk Search Source Key.

 The Search data source tracks details about each user who performs a search.
 You can Group and/or filter chart data by: